 Tuning pegs: Devices on the headstock used to adjust string tension and pitch.

 Banjo Warehouse is an authorized Gold Tone dealer.
-Every Gold Tone banjo we sell includes free US shipping, professional setup by our banjo tech Tara, and Gold Tone’s lifetime transferable warranty.
+Every Gold Tone banjo we sell includes free US shipping, a professional factory setup, and Gold Tone’s lifetime transferable warranty.
 Financing available: PayPal Pay in 4 or Afterpay on our website, Affirm on Reverb.